 Haymaker Acquisition Corp.
-III (the "Company") is a blank check company incorporated in Delaware on July 6, 2020.
-The Company was formed for the purpose of effecting a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (the "Initial Business Combination").
-The Company is an "emerging growth company," as defined in Section 2(a) of the Securities Act of 1933, as amended, or the "Securities Act," as modified by the Jumpstart Our Business Startups Act of 2012 (the "JOBS Act").
+III (the "Company" or "Haymaker") is a blank check company incorporated in Delaware on July 6, 2020.
+The Company was formed for the purpose of entering into a merger, capital stock exchange, asset acquisition, stock purchase, reorganization or similar business combination with one or more businesses (a "Business Combination").